 In most cases, parents or legal guardians are responsible for granting consent.

-In certain academic environments, institutions may authorize instructors to provide consent on behalf of minors only when parents are unable or unwilling to do so.
-This requires:
+In certain academic environments, institutions may authorize instructors to provide consent on behalf of minors under the age of 13 only when parents are unable or unwilling to do so.

 Instructors should not grant consent unless their institution has completed this authorization process.